High-Energy Concentration for Federated Learning in Frequency Domain: Introduction

-In light of the above analysis, this paper presents a high-energy concentration method for federated learning in the frequency domain, named FedFD, inspired by the phenomenon that most energy is concentrated in low-frequency from discrete cosine transform (DCT).
-As illustrated in Figure \ref{Fig1}(c), the key idea of FedFD is to mathematically filter the high-frequency components that contain noise.
+In light of the above analysis, this paper presents a high-energy concentration method for federated learning in the frequency domain, named FedFD, which effectively utilizes the energy distribution and component orthogonality of the discrete cosine transform (DCT).
+As illustrated in Fig. \ref{Fig1}(c), the key idea of FedFD is to promote the quality of low-frequency components while filtering out high-frequency components containing noise.
 Specifically, frequency-domain-assisted dual-view coordination is designed to optimize the low-frequency components of synthetic data.
 Among them, frequency-domain distribution alignment enhances the quality of low-frequency components by calculating the distribution loss in the frequency domain.
 On this basis, inter-class discrimination is improved by the real data-driven synthetic classification objective.
 Subsequently, we introduce a low-frequency-based curriculum-style communication strategy.
 In this way, the number of low-frequency components sent gradually increases, thus enhancing the representation capability of the global model.
 Extensive experiments demonstrate that the proposed FedFD achieves superior performance while maintaining high communication efficiency.
 The contributions of this work can be summarized as follows: \begin{itemize} \item We propose a novel high-energy concentration method for FL (FedFD), which is the first to explore the potential of aggregation-free FL in the frequency domain from the perspective of energy distribution. \item We design a frequency-domain assisted dual-view coordination objective to optimize the low-frequency components that carry most energy in the synthetic data.
-Unlike single-view spatial distribution alignment, this objective enhances low-frequency component alignment while strengthening inter-class discrimination. \item We present a low-frequency-based curriculum-style communication strategy regarding for FL to enhance the representation capacity of the global model with lower communication costs. \item We conduct extensive experiments on five datasets from different modalities, including image classification and speech command classification.
+Unlike spatial alignment, this objective not only promotes the alignment of low-frequency components by transferring to the frequency domain, but also enhances the quality by improving the inter-class discrimination. \item We present a low-frequency-based curriculum-style communication strategy regarding for FL to enhance the representation capacity of the global model with lower communication costs. \item We conduct extensive experiments on five datasets from different modalities, including image classification and speech command classification.
 The results demonstrate that FedFD outperforms state-of-the-art FL methods in both performance and communication efficiency. \end{itemize}